ninolam/landing-in-real-art/README.md

 This is the landing page of the project "In Real Art" : a fine artwork's web3 marketplace.
-It will embrace the blochchain technology with use of Non Fungible Token (NFT).
+It will embrace the blockchain technology with use of Non Fungible Token (NFT).
 This is built with[Next.js](https://nextjs.org/) and others front & back libraries.

 <img src="./public/img/Landing_IRA.png" alt="" title="">